-I believe that a customer event, whether for sales or after-sales, requires a significantly different approach by a keynote speaker if they want to nail it.
+Having delivered many for companies like SAP and SaaS businesses, I believe that a customer sales or user community event, whether for pre-sales (awareness and thought leadership), sales, or after-sales (including for implementation partners), requires a significantly different approach by keynote speaker if they want to nail it.

 What Is A Customer Event or a Customer Sales Event?

-Those I have headlined at are events that a company puts on—often software/tech companies or engineering/defence companies—to which they invite:
+Those I have headlined at are events that a company puts on—often software/tech companies or engineering/defense companies—to which they invite:

-1. Their existing customers so they can take care of them, show them product updates, and forge a sense of a user community
+Their existing customers so they can take care of them, show them product or feature updates, and forge a sense of a user community.

-2. Prospective customers who may need some convincing or understanding to become a fully-fledged customer
+Prospects who may need some convincing or understanding to become a fully-fledged customer.

 Why Are Customer Events and Customer Sales Events Different for Keynote Speakers?

-With an external conference, say, run by a trade association or conference brand, the greatest role of a mainstage headliner speaker is to create cognitive coherence amongst the members and delegates around the conference theme while helping to forge a sense of communitas amongst diverse participants who probably don't feel togetherness very often.
-This is in addition to the cost of entry for any professional speaker, which is to motivate, inspire, and provide delicious and sustainable food for thought.
+With an external conference, say, run by a trade association or conference brand, the greatest role of a mainstage headliner speaker is to create a sense of excitement amongst the members and delegates around the conference theme while helping to forge a sense of communitas amongst diverse participants who probably don't feel togetherness very often.
+A professional speaker should motivate, inspire, and provide delicious and sustainable food for thought.

 A customer sales event or user community event is a hybrid blend of external and internal.
-There are usually sales, pre-sales, marketing, senior leadership, and business development executives from the host company, as well as external participants from the customer base, whether existing users or prospects.
+There are usually sales, pre-sales, marketing, senior leadership, and business development executives from the host company, as well as external participants from the customer base, whether existing users or prospects and partner companies.

 What this means is that the keynote has to somehow bridge the gap between the host company and its people, ideas, products, and vision, as well as the diverse group of customers from all sorts of different businesses and functions who are attending.